nicholasf/jsonator/docs/entry2.md

 points:

 * I couldnt work out how to depict internal calls in a service.
+I guess this tool wants to depict service to service dependencies.
 * There seems to be a lot of depth in the pet shop syntax example, I just took a simple and quick approach to get started.
 * diagram generation just worked.
 * feels like a nice way to rapidly build